abachman/rails-templates/Readme.md

 2. load some standard gems and plugins
 3. `capify!` if needed
 4. clean up the project directory and do a git checkin.
-5. load `authentication.rb` - setup authlogic and the requisite models, views, and controllers
+5. load `users.rb` - setup authlogic and the requisite models, views, and controllers
 6. load `haml.rb` - setup compass and haml for content rendering.
 7. load `javascript.rb` - setup jammit for javascript asset management.
 8. save the geminstaller.yml files (see **Application Notes** below)